ghuntley/monorepo/ops/kontemplate/README.md

 ## Installation

-It is recommended to install Kontemplate from the signed binary releases available on the [releases page][].
-Release binaries are available for Linux, OS X, FreeBSD and Windows.
+It is recommended to install Kontemplate from the [Nix](https://nixos.org/) package set, where it is available since NixOS 17.09 as `kontemplate`.

-### NixOS
+If using Nix is not an option for you, several other methods of installation are

-Kontemplate has been included in [NixOS](https://nixos.org/) since version 17.09.
+available:

-It is available as `kontemplate` from the default Nix package set.
+### Binary releases

-### Arch Linux
+Signed binary releases are available on the [releases page][] for Linux, OS X, FreeBSD and Windows.

-An [AUR package][] is available for Arch Linux and other `pacman`-based distributions.
+Releases are signed with the GPG key `DCF34CFAC1AC44B87E26333136EE34814F6D294A`.

 ### Building from source